 Registering the death Click to get info

+We know that a death in the family is a very sad and difficult time.
+Council staff will be available and easily accessible, even during the pandemic, to sensitively support families through the death registration process.
 In line with the revised government guidelines for registering deaths, all death registrations will be conducted over the telephone and there is no requirement to make an appointment.

 Where the death has occurred in a hospital, the hospital will send the Medical Certificate of Cause of Death (MCCD) to the Waltham Forest Registry Service with the details of the next of kin.
 A registrar will then contact the next of kin and complete the death registration over the phone, including the documentation required to release the body for burial.
 This will happen within 12 hours of the death occurring.